firstlookmedia/flock-server/README.md

 How you configure Elasticsearch and Kibana (for data visualizations) are outside the scope of this project.
 However we do provide a pre-built Kibana dashboard ([coming soon](https://github.com/firstlookmedia/flock/issues/1)) for visualizations we find useful.

-The server also includes a [Keybase](https://keybase.io/) bot ([coming soon](https://github.com/firstlookmedia/flock/issues/2)) to send encrypted notifications to a Keybase team, and security staff send messages to the bot in order to administer the server.
+The server also includes a [Keybase](https://keybase.io/) bot to send encrypted notifications to a Keybase team, and security staff send messages to the bot in order to administer the server.

 ## Developer notes